carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ::::::::::::::::::::::::::::::::::::::::: spoiler

-## WANT TO KNOW MORE: Why Normalize?
+## WANT TO KNOW MORE: Why normalise?

 ChatGPT

 Normalizing the RGB values to be between 0 and 1 is a common pre-processing step in machine learning tasks, especially when dealing with image data.
-This normalization has several benefits:
+This normalisation has several benefits:

 1. **Numerical Stability**: By scaling the RGB values to a range between 0 and 1, you avoid potential numerical instability issues that can arise when working with large values.
 Neural networks and many other machine learning algorithms are sensitive to the scale of input features, and normalizing helps to keep the values within a manageable range.

 2. **Faster Convergence**: Normalizing the RGB values often helps in faster convergence during the training process.
-Neural networks and other optimization algorithms rely on gradient descent techniques, and having inputs in a consistent range aids in smoother and faster convergence.
+Neural networks and other optimisation algorithms rely on gradient descent techniques, and having inputs in a consistent range aids in smoother and faster convergence.

 3. **Equal Weightage for All Channels**: In RGB images, each channel (Red, Green, Blue) represents different colour intensities.
 By normalizing to the range [0, 1], you ensure that each channel is treated with equal weightage during training.
 This is important because some machine learning algorithms could assign more importance to larger values.

-4. **Generalization**: Normalization helps the model to generalize better to unseen data.
+4. **Generalisation**: Normalisation helps the model to generalize better to unseen data.
 When the input features are in the same range, the learned weights and biases can be more effectively applied to new examples, making the model more robust.

 5. **Compatibility**: Many image-related libraries, algorithms, and models expect pixel values to be in the range of [0, 1].
 By normalizing the RGB values, you ensure compatibility and seamless integration with these tools.

-The normalization process is typically done by dividing each RGB value (ranging from 0 to 255) by 255, which scales the values to the range [0, 1].
+The normalisation process is typically done by dividing each RGB value (ranging from 0 to 255) by 255, which scales the values to the range [0, 1].

-For example, if you have an RGB image with pixel values (100, 150, 200), after normalization, the pixel values would become (100/255, 150/255, 200/255) ≈ (0.39, 0.59, 0.78).
+For example, if you have an RGB image with pixel values (100, 150, 200), after normalisation, the pixel values would become (100/255, 150/255, 200/255) ≈ (0.39, 0.59, 0.78).

-Remember that normalization is not always mandatory, and there could be cases where other scaling techniques might be more suitable based on the specific problem and data distribution.
+Remember that normalisation is not always mandatory, and there could be cases where other scaling techniques might be more suitable based on the specific problem and data distribution.
 However, for most image-related tasks in machine learning, normalizing RGB values to [0, 1] is a good starting point.
 :::::::::::::::::::::::::::::::::::::::::::::::::